-A financial asset is considered as past due if any amount is due under a contract (profit, principal, fee or other amount) or has not been paid in full at the date when it was due.
-An exposure is considered past due from the first day of missed payment, even when the amount of the exposure of the past due amount, as applicable, is not considered material.
+A financial asset is considered as past due if any amount is due under a contract (profit, principal, fee or other amount) has not been paid in full at the date when it was due.
+An exposure is considered past due from the first day of missed payment, even when the amount of the past due exposure, as applicable, is not considered material.

-Whereas for credit-impaired is when one or more events that have a detrimental impact on the estimated future cash flows of that financial asset have occurred.
+Whereas credit-impaired is when one or more events that have a detrimental impact on the estimated future cash flows of that financial asset have occurred.
 Evidence that a financial asset is credit-impaired, include observable data about the following events: